v-smith/PKTablePreprocessing/README.md

 # PKTablePreprocessing

 Order of Events:
+1a.
+Untar pubmed files
-1. Parse papers to tables in jsonl file using xml_script.py
+1b.
+Parse papers to tables in jsonl file using xml_script.py
 2. Please note that all the PK relevant paper tables (as selected by ferran's doc classifier) are present in pk_pmcs_ner_dec2021/selected_pk_tables.jsonl
 3. parse table table into cell data --> scripts/table_data_extraction_script.py
 4. parse cells into distilbert to match PK entities --> use_distilbert.py